dudouz/career-keeper/README.md

 **Important Security Notes:**
 - GitHub PAT and OpenAI API keys are **NOT** stored in `.env`
 - Users provide these directly in the app UI
-- Keys are stored in session only (never persisted to database)
+- Keys are encrypted and stored securely in the database
 - This ensures users maintain control of their sensitive credentials

 For detailed OAuth setup instructions, see [docs/ENVIRONMENT_SETUP.md](docs/ENVIRONMENT_SETUP.md)